pudly/schmopera-hugo/content/articles/singable-text-when-composers-make-it-tricky.md

 categories = "Humour"
 date = "2016-02-25T09:32:00-05:00"
 lastmod = "2016-02-26T09:28:00-05:00"
-publishDate = "2016-02-26T09:28:00-05:00"
-slug = "singable-text-when-composers-make-it-tricky"
-title = "Singable text: when composers make it tricky"
+preamble = "One of the biggest signs of that a composer has written well for the voice is when he or she sets the text in an organic way.
+In a broad sense, this means finding a rhythm and melody that works with the text, allowing it to be expressed the way the composer wants.
+In the same way that Verdi seemed to naturally fuse his music with the librettos he set, there are just as many examples of text setting that seems unnatural.
+The curious singer will look at the weird combination of music and words, and try to solve the mystery of what the composer was after.
+Those mysteries get especially interesting when we're dealing with great composers.
+What do we mean?
+Here are a few examples:\n" publishDate = "2016-02-26T09:28:00-05:00" short_description = "One of the biggest signs of that a composer has written well for the voice is when he or she sets the text in an organic way.
+In a broad sense, this means finding a rhythm and melody that works with the text, allowing it to be expressed the way the composer wants.
+In the same way that Verdi seemed to naturally fuse his music with the librettos he set, there are just as many examples of text setting that seems unnatural." slug = "singable-text-when-composers-make-it-tricky" title = "Singable text: when composers make it tricky"
 +++